kubedb/docs/docs/guides/qdrant/rotate-auth/overview.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Rotating Qdrant Authentication Credentials
+# Rotate Authentication of Qdrant

-This guide will give an overview of how KubeDB Ops-manager rotates the authentication credentials of a `Qdrant` database.
+This guide will give an overview on how KubeDB Ops-manager operator Rotate Authentication configuration.

 ## Before You Begin